sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 First-stops
 - **[The Elixir Language, Official Page](https://elixir-lang.org/)**: Contains a summary of what Elixir can do, along with multiple redirections to amazing learning resources.
 - **[The Elixir Learning page](https://elixir-lang.org/learning.html)**: An index of the official recommended learning resources.
-- **[Elixir GitHub Repository](https://github.com/elixir-lang/elixir)**: A great place where we can check latest releases, issues & bug reports, and also get to know the maintainers that make Elixir possible.
+- **[Elixir GitHub Repository](https://github.com/elixir-lang/elixir)**: A great place where we can check the latest releases, issues & bug reports and also get to know the maintainers that make Elixir possible.
+- **[Elixir Hex](https://hex.pm/)**: Hex is the package manager for Erlang ecosystems containing 16k+ packages at the time of writing of this article.
+We can visualize them by Most Downloaded, New Packages, and Recently Updated.

 Relevant bibliography:
 - **[Elixir in Action, Manning Publications](https://www.manning.com/books/elixir-in-action-second-edition)**: A tutorial book that teaches Elixir and Erlang from the ground up to advanced concepts.
 The most recommended book among senior Elixir programmers.